turingschool/backend-curriculum-site/module1/lessons/nested_collections.md

 ## Learning Goals

 * Use multiple types of collections intermingled
-* Develop a mental model to understand nested hashes and arrays
+* Describe a mental model that represents nested hashes and arrays
-* Use common hash and array methods
+* Apply common hash and array methods

 ## Structure
 10min - WarmUp